Advertiser Disclosure

 As you can see, while 2 to 3 hours before your flight might be a good general guideline, there isn’t a one-size-fits-all answer when it comes to deciding how much time to allow at the airport.

-Instead, you might be better off treating each trip on a case-by-case basis depending on the factors we’ve outlined in this guide.
+Instead, you might be better off treating each trip on a case-by-case basis, looking at the factors we’ve outlined in this guide.

-That said, those who are looking to dramatically improve their airport experience should consider adding a premium credit card to their wallet, as many offer both the ability to speed up airport security with TSA PreCheck and/or CLEAR and allow you to relax in an airport lounge with the time you’ve saved — a win-win.
+That said, those who are looking to dramatically improve their airport experience should consider adding a premium credit card to their wallet, as many offer both the ability to speed up airport security with TSA PreCheck and CLEAR and allow you to relax in an airport lounge with the time you’ve saved.
+A win-win.

 Frequently Asked Questions